 Christmas growing up always involved the smell of warm gingerbread thanks to my grandma Dawn’s gingerbread tradition.
 I still remember the excitement I’d have as a child when I walked into her home during the holidays to see what she had created.
 Some years there was an entire village of little gingerbread houses all lit up with lights and candy.
 To this day the smell of gingerbread and the tradition of making my own house each year fills me with nostalgia and memories.
 The tradition will be something I do every holiday and I hope my children carry it on for their own families!

 After you make your dough it’s time to cut out your shapes!
 We roll out the dough and cut it directly onto our cookie sheet so you can avoid lifting the cutouts too many times.
 Be careful to not roll it out too thick or too thin.
 Too thin and you’ll risk your pieces snapping, too thick and they’ll be hard to put together when you start assembling your house.
 We’ve created some downloadable templates you can print for your gingerbread house pieces.
 Print on 8.5×11 paper, and we’ve included measurements!
-Click to download the template for the four walls + the tip (glue these cutouts together into one piece), and the two roof pieces and two side pieces.
+Click to download the template for the four walls + the tip (glue these cutouts together into one piece), and the four roof pieces and two side pieces.